Rava Upma Recipe - A very popular savory south Indian breakfast dish made using semolina, spices and herbs.

 You can see how beautifully it has been cooked in Ip without any burns at the bottom.
 Photo 12.

 Dish out the Upma and serve hot with coconut on the side.

 If you like to eat soft and melt in mouth upma, do add exact 3 cups of water to 1 cup of rava.
 This will give perfect softness preventing it to get dry.

-Note: Also, to make the perfect upma, always use the same measuring cup to measure the water that you are using to measure rava.
+Note: Also, to make the perfect upma, always use the same measuring cup to measure both, rava as well as the water.

-Another important thing here is, roasted semolina gives fine taste and earthy flavour to the dish.
+Keep in mind that roasted semolina gives earthy flavour and fine taste to the dish.
 So, do not forget to roast sooji in ghee (or oil, for vegan version) first.
 And then proceed to make it.

 For the best flavour, make it in ghee only.
 Or at least in a mix of both ghee and oil.

 Some people like to add whole dried red chili.
 So, if you like it than you can add 1-2 along with green chilies.